ericincloud/AWS-Resume-With-Visitor-Counter/readme.md

- # Welcome to my AWS Resume With Visitor Counter!
+ # AWS-Resume-With-Visitor-Counter

 ## Overview

-#### This project aims to demonstrate a diverse 3-Tier Cloud Architecture utilizing AWS services.
-The result is a static resume site with a visitor counter powered by AWS services.
-These services include S3 to host a static website, a DynamoDB table to write to and retrieve data from, API Gateway with Lambda functions to provide logic, and Route 53/CloudFront to improve performance — all packaged with Terraform and integrated with GitHub Actions to provide CI/CD capabilities.
-All services will be deployed in AWS Region “US-WEST-1”.
+#### AWS-Resume-With-Visitor-Counter is a sophisticated 3-tier cloud architecture leveraging AWS services to deliver a static resume website with a visitor counter.
+This solution employs S3 for static website hosting, DynamoDB for data storage and retrieval, and API Gateway with Lambda functions for backend logic.
+Performance is optimized through Route 53 and CloudFront, while Terraform and GitHub Actions enable continuous integration and deployment (CI/CD).
+All services are deployed in the AWS US-WEST-1 region.

 ### NOTE: *Terraform file (main.tf) in repository.*